- Welcome to a perfect and free activity the nature cutting bin!

 I decided to play gardener one spring day (which is always a scary game for the plants in my yard).
-Everything out there needed a little spring planty hair cut (I’m sure that’s the professional term), but instead of tossing the clippings right into the yard waste bin… I made nature cutting bin.
+Everything out there needed a little spring planty-hair cut (I’m sure that’s the professional term), but instead of tossing the clippings right into the yard waste bin, I put them into a dish pan.

-It’s FREE, it’s EASY, it’s a PERFECT part science, part sensory, part fine motor skills activity.
+It’s free, it’s easy, it’s a perfect part science, part sensory, part fine motor skills activity.
 It’s everything.

 RELATED: Looking for more ideas on what to do outside?
 Try my outdoor activities list!